 Your next step in your wealth journey is to start saving for retirement.

-Ideally you will save 15% of your income for retirement, which by the time you retire, should be a sizable nest egg.
+Ideally you will save 15% of your income in pre tax retirement funds, which by the time you retire, should be a sizable nest egg.

 - Read now: See the pros and cons of 401k plans

-If you do get a match, invest as much as you need to in your 401k to get the full employer match.
+If you do get an employer match, invest as much as you need to in your 401k to get the full employer match.

-From there, you invest in a Roth IRA.
+From there, you invest in another retirement fund, a Roth IRA.

 This money is contributed after tax, which means you don’t save on taxes now, but it grows tax free into the future.